Working Together to Ensure Employee Health and Safety

 Regularly monitoring the amount of lead in an employee’s blood is the standard for measuring and minimizing lead exposure.
 As shown in the graphic, our BLL management policies are significantly more rigorous than required by law and highly effective.

-North American lead battery recyclers regularly collaborate and share best practices to collectively advance our industry as a whole.
+North American lead battery recyclers regularly collaborate and share best practices to collectively advance our industry.
 Keeping our employees, their families and our communities safe and healthy continues to be our foremost priority.
 From the moment employees walk through the doors to when they return to their families and community, we emphasize the importance of safety.

 As an industry, our commitment to safe, responsible lead battery recycling is making our communities stronger and our future more sustainable.
 We know how important the work we do is to our everyday lives and to providing sustainable energy storage solutions.
 We take pride in our continuous improvement and refinement of safety procedures in our recycling operations.